 By flying your office flag at half-mast this 9/11 Remembrance Day, you can pay tribute to all those that lost their lives 20 years ago.

-You don’t need to wait for the National Day of Service and 9/11 Remembrance Day to honor our country’s service members.
-Instead, you can show respect for our nation’s heroes every day of the year, especially this Veteran’s Day, with our Operation Military Care program.
+You don’t need to wait for 9/11 Remembrance Day to honor our country’s service members.
+Instead, you can show respect for our nation’s heroes every day of the year with our Operation Military Care program.

 Our Military personnel continuously risk their lives for us without ever receiving anything in return.
 The Operation Military Care program allows companies and volunteers to put together care packages as a small token of their appreciation.
 These packages are sent to overseas soldiers directly or to charities such as Operation Homefront and Blue Star Mothers that accept these gifts on their behalf.